baburyanh/terraform-with-modules/README.md

 Run the commands below:

-# Reinitialize the backend without state migration
+# Initialize the backend
-terraform init -reconfigure
+terraform init

 # Validate the configuration
 terraform validate